-Argentina and Turkey accounted for as hyperinflationary economies
+Argentina, Turkey and Malawi accounted for as hyperinflationary economies

 Industry: food and drink, retail